This post may contain affiliate links. Read my disclosure policy here.

 But first, lay out your flowers and make sure you are happy with your design.

-Now your dress is really coming together — it is time to add the tulle!
+Now your fall fairy dress is really coming together — it is time to add the tulle!

 The tulle is a big, long rectangle and, as Angela described in her tutorial, you want your tulle to be a bit longer than your skirt hem (I wanted to make sure I had quite a bit of volume and room in my tulle gathering, so I made sure to add in several inches to the length,) and a little more than twice as wide as the length of your skirt, since you are going to make a bubble hem, enclosing the skirt and flowers inside of the tulle.

-As Angela did, I wanted two layers of tulle to create a more muted look for my dress.
+As Angela did, I wanted two layers of tulle to create a more muted look for this fall fairy dress.
 So, as she suggested, I basted together my two layers of tulle to make it easier to work with.
 I then gathered one long edge of the tulle and pinned it to the waist of my skirt and sewed it in place.

 After the tulle was stitched in place, I removed the basting stitches.